Strictly Come Dancing 2020 line-up: Full list of confirmed celebrity contestants

 This year's line up is short, but sweet!

+The Strictly Come Dancing live shows are here, and that mean’s it’s time to see this year’s line-up showing off their moves.

-BBC One’s Strictly Come Dancing finally returned to our screens on Saturday, with this year’s celebrity line-up stepping out onto the iconic dance floor for the very first time.
+The show returned to screens on October 17th, with the dancers stepping out onto the iconic dance floor for the very first time.

+And now, the contestants will take to the dance floor for the live shows on October 24th.

+As per Strictly tradition, the much-loved competition’s launch show revealed which Strictly Come Dancing professionals were to be paired with which celebs.

+Despite Jamie Laing’s hopes to be partnered with Oti Mabuse again, it was revealed she’d be dancing with comedian Bill Bailey instead this year.

-Nicola Adams made Strictly history after being paired with professional dancer Katya Jones as part of the show’s very first same-sex couple, revealing prior to the show that she didn’t see “why it’s a big deal”, while singer HRVY was paired with Janette Manrara after confirming he was clear of COVID-19 a week before the show’s launch.
+Nicola Adams made Strictly history after being paired with professional dancer Katya Jones as part of the show’s very first same-sex couple.

+Prior to the show, Nicola said she didn’t see “why it’s a big deal”, and Katya has since said that viewers won’t even question the same sex pairing.

-Now the Strictly pairings have been confirmed, rehearsals can get underway for the first week of dances, and, while the contestants have only performed in a group dance number so far, head judge Shirley Ballas has already given her verdict on the Strictly line-up, while former professionals James and Ola Jordan have predicted the Strictly 2020 winners.
+Now the pairings have been confirmed, Strictly have released the songs and dances for week one.
+And it’s looking like it’s going to be a great opening night!

+Shirley Ballas has already given her verdict on the line-up, while former professionals James and Ola Jordan have predicted the Strictly 2020 winners.
-Now the 12 celebs now know who they’ll be dancing with – who’s already on their way into to the Strictly Come Dancing judges‘ hearts this year?

 Jacqui Smith